zeanrovin/Disaster_pipeline_project/README.md

 The fronend could be seen in this link: https://disaster-response-zeanrovin.herokuapp.com.
 * In order to access classification feature, the app needs to be installed locally[Currently working on how to deploy both charts and classification feature online].

 This web app will help the organzation classifying the emergency messages on what category they fall in.
-As they will receive thousands of messages, this will improve where they need to put most attention to
+As they will receive thousands of messages in various forms in the midst disaster(direct message, news reports, tweets etc.), this will improve where they need to put most attention to.

 # File Structure
 	app